12 Idiomatic Expressions with animals in German

 Literally: A louse has run across someone’s liver.

-Your friend is in a really bad mood today and you are wondering why?
+Your friend is in a really bad mood today and you wonder why?

 You can ask: